 One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.wtamu.edu/

 He was very much ahead of his time and would eventually be immortalized in Martin Scorsese's 2011 film Hugo.